 The Port of Runavík is situated on Skálafjørður, the longest fjord in the Faroe Islands.
 The port has been an important fishing port since its foundation in 1916.

 Cruise ship arrivals in Runavík have been steadily increasing since 2005.
 The port is now experienced in welcoming these ships.
 The outlook concerning further increasement in the cruise traffic is good.

-The port has all modern facilities with a total lineal quayage of 1700 meters, and a depth of 5 – 12 meters.
+The port has all modern facilities with a total longside of 580 meters, depth from 5 – 12 meter.
+The port is now able to welcome all sizes of cruise ships.
 The port is open 24 hours and all service is available around the clock.

-The Port of Runavík consists of 10 small harbours, see maps here!
+The Port of Runavík consists of 10 small harbours and the total length is 2 km, see maps here!